Children of Men poster

 The inciting incident occurs at 12 minutes when Theo is kidnapped by the Fishes, a resistance group led by his ex-wife Julian.
 She offers him money to obtain transit papers for a young refugee woman named Kee.
 Theo's isolated life is shattered by forced reentry into a world he abandoned..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to During the transport, their car is ambushed in a forest.
+This demonstrates the protagonist's commitment to During the transport, their car is ambushed in a forest.
 Julian is killed in the attack.
 Theo witnesses the death of the woman he once loved, and the attack reveals a split within the Fishes organization.
 Theo chooses to continue the mission rather than flee, committing to protect Kee., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The Fishes track them to Jasper's home.
+Structural examination shows that this crucial beat The Fishes track them to Jasper's home.
 Jasper sacrifices himself to buy time for Theo and Kee to escape, drawing the attackers away.
 Jasper is executed by Luke.
 Theo loses his mentor and last true friend - the stakes become intensely personal.
 The "fun and games" of the escape give way to darker, more dangerous territory., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (73% through) represents the emotional nadir.
 Here, Kee gives birth in an abandoned building amid the battle.
 Miriam (Kee's midwife) is separated from them in the chaos.
 Theo, Kee, and the newborn are alone, surrounded by urban warfare, with no clear path to the rendezvous point.
 The Human Project ship may not even exist.
 This is the lowest point - hope has been born but may die immediately., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.